markbosire/50-days-of-gcp/README.md

 ## Prerequisites
 - A Google Cloud Platform account
 - Basic understanding of cloud computing concepts
-- Familiarity with command-line interfaces
+- Familiarity with command-line interfaces and bash
 - Basic programming knowledge
 - Access to GCP Console and Cloud Shell